Is Platinum Toxic to Humans, Yes or No? Is it Radioactive? Can Platinum Jewelry and Bullion Cause Body Toxicity?

 No, platinum isn’t radioactive and harmful to humans.
 It’s safe.

-This means that for all practical purposes, platinum is a stable and non-radioactive metal, even though it’s technically not completely stable from a physics standpoint (due to that one radioactive isotope).
+Platinum is a stable and non-radioactive metal for all practical purposes, even though it’s technically not completely stable from a physics standpoint (due to the single radioactive isotope).

-Radioactive decay of platinum has never been observed because of this extremely long half life and the one radioactive isotope has no practical impact on the safety of platinum in everyday use.
+Platinum’s radioactive decay has never been observed because of this extremely long half life and the one radioactive isotope has no impact on platinum’s safety in everyday use.

-Bottom line is is that physical platinum items, including all jewelry and bullion, is 100% safe to handle and wear (in case of jewelry).
+Bottom line is that physical platinum items are 100% safe to handle and wear (this included all platinum jewelry and bullion).

 Platinum alloyed with other metals is also safe because alloying this metal doesn’t change its radioactive status.